- Gender and Relationships

 Before I knew it I was involved with a guy nowhere as near as good and handsome as my husband, and cringe to think about it now.
-He was an "It's Pat" type and we were actually mistaken for a pair of lesbians.
 After about a month of "working late" at his crummy apartment and then me walking in the cold three miles home, reality set in.
-I was already bored with the sex -- he had a problem, maybe because I was some other guy's wife -- and bored with the lying and secrecy that had seemed so fun to get away with.
+I was already bored with the sex -- he had a problem, maybe because I was some other guy's wife -- and bored with the lying and secrecy that had first seemed so fun to get away with.
 Then I broke it off and vowed to myself not to do it again.

 My husband was also immature.
 I complained to a friend, "I didn't marry a man.
 I married a boy.
 I'm not his wife; I'm his mother."
-And everyday nothings became horror shows.
-He wouldn't -- we couldn't -- pay his parking tickets (it was a tough town to park in), and as they piled up, cops showed up at the door with warrants.
 He also had a huge (and boring) extended family.
-I wrote and sent all our Christmas cards, maybe 70 in all.
+I wrote and sent all our Christmas cards, maybe 50 to his family.
 Then one year I tired of this two-day job and said, "I'll send cards to my side of the family; you send cards to yours."
-Well, his side of the family got no cards--I wasn't experienced enough to know that men don't send cards, especially 50 at a time.
+Well, his side of the family got no cards -- I wasn't experienced enough to know that most men don't send their relatives Christmas cards, especially 50 at a time.
 And who did his relatives whisper about and cut their eyes at?
 Me.
 I didn't sign on for this crap.
 I resented it.

 But It Was Fun, Right?

-Life got worse and worse, poorer and druggier.
-I'm not religious, but I can sense when I'm really doing wrong because then my whole life turns to crap.
+Life got worse and worse.
+I'm not religious, not at all, but I can sense when I'm really doing wrong because then my whole life turns to crap.
 Of course that marriage ended in divorce.
 He remarried.
 I remained single for 17 years with plenty of time to think:

 - Cheating can be casual, but adultery is never casual.